RicoJia/ricojia.github.io/_posts/2022/2022-01-08-deep-learning-Activation-Losses.markdown

         - Exploding gradients: gradient can become large (because TODO?)
         - Dead neurons: neurons may not be activated if their weights make the output negative values.
         - Unbounded outputs
+    - Rule Of Thumbs of Applications:
+        - ReLu should **NOT** be applied immediately before softmax, because it could distort the relative differences between logits by setting the negative ones to 0.

 - Leaky ReLU: regular ReLU would lead to dead neurons when $x=0$.
 That could cause learning to be stuck.
 Leaky ReLU can unstuck this situation by having a small negative slope and allowing backprop flow correspondingly.